Conflict of Interest

 So should Walker have recused himself?
 Does this constitute sufficient grounds to vacate the decision?

-(edited almost 5 years ago)
+(edited about 5 years ago)